 Connor’s average hours per week in the averaging period are:

 180 ÷ 4 = 45 hours.
 Connor’s average overtime is 1 hour per week.

 Connor’s overtime entitlement is:

-An employee can make an agreement to take time off in lieu of overtime pay or an agreement to average hours of work for overtime pay purposes, however, an employer and an employee cannot agree that the employee will give up his or her right to overtime pay under the ESA.
+An employee can make an agreement to take time off in lieu of overtime pay or, with the approval of the Director of Employment Standards, an agreement to average hours of work for overtime pay purposes.
+However, an employer and an employee cannot agree that the employee will give up his or her right to overtime pay under the ESA.
 Agreements such as these are not allowed and the employee is still entitled to overtime pay.

 An employer cannot lower an employee’s regular wage to avoid paying time and a half after 44 hours (or another overtime threshold that applies) in a work week.
 For example, if Josée’s regular pay is $15.00 an hour, her employer cannot drop her regular rate in a week when overtime was worked to $12.00 an hour and then pay her $18.00 (1½ × $12.00) for overtime hours worked instead of $22.50 (1 ½ × $15.00).